 7. Check connections are in good condition and not corroded.

 3. Check spotlight socket outlets for moisture.
 Clean and dry if moisture is found.
-If they are corroded then again west-marine has good replacement units
+If they are corroded then buy some new ones from your local supplier.

 4. Inspect all bonding and lightning system connections.
 Where any degradation has occurred the connection should be redone.
 Look for signs of copper blackening.
 For the systems to operate properly they must have a low resistance.

 5. Operate all circuit breakers and switches several times.
-If you have faulty breakers then west-marine sell replacements
+If you have faulty breakers then buy replacements and reinstall

 7. Where any bonding system is installed, check all the connections for corrosion or deterioration, and re-terminate as required.